 Moreover, the company is on track to hitting its P24-billion presales target for 2013 as it registered a total of P12.1-billion presales during the first two quarters of this year.
-Marco Antonio, co-chief operating officer of CPG, told reporters after the company’s annual stockholders meeting that the company is looking to firm up its plan to acquire and develop certain properties in Makati, Pampanga and Fort Bonifacio, Taguig.
+Marco Antonio, President and CEO of CPG, told reporters after the company’s annual stockholders meeting that the company is looking to firm up its plan to acquire and develop certain properties in Makati, Pampanga and Fort Bonifacio, Taguig.

 “Pampanga is a geographical diversification in key secondary cities.
 Our market study shows that a lot of our kababayans [countrymen] abroad are actually from this particular area,” Antonio said.

 “We found a beautiful property [in Pampanga] . . . so it is going to be a mixed-use development with a concentration of residential products.
 It is going to be an affordable project in Pampanga,” he added, saying that the firm hasn’t identified yet any timetable for its project in the province.

 In Makati, Antonio specified that the company is at the final stages of negotiations on some of the projects it plans to launch.

 “In Makati, it would be an office building; in Fort Bonifacio, it would be office; in Pampanga, it would be residential,” he added.

 “The Makati [property] is for purchased, the Pampanga [property] is for joint venture and the Fort Bonifacio [office building] is projected to be a long-term lease,” he added.